 In addition there have been four novels (the first, Brilliant Creatures, was a bestseller), several books of poetry — a complete edition, called The Book of My Enemy, was published in Britain in 2003 — and a collection of travel writings, Flying Visits.
 His literary journalism first became familiar in the United States through Commentary, the New York Review of Books and the New Yorker, and later through the New York Times, the Los Angeles Times and the Atlantic Monthly.
 His recent outlets for literary journalism in Britain have included the TLS, the LRB, the Guardian, the Spectator and the Liberal, and in Australia the Australian Book Review and the Monthly.
 His fourth novel, The Silver Castle, the first book about Bollywood, was published in the United States in 1996.
 Collaborating with the singer and musician Pete Atkin, he wrote the lyrics for six commercially released albums in the early 1970s, and the partnership resumed with three more albums after the turn of the millennium, culminating with a hit appearance for their two-man song-show on the Edinburgh Fringe in 2001, and tours of Britain in 2002, 2005 and 2005.
 There was a tour of Australia and Hong Kong in early 2004.

-He is married to the scholar Prue Shaw, and they have two daughters: Claerwen, molecular biologist turned painter, and Lucinda, civil servant and world expert on CSI: Miami.
-In 1992 Clive James was made a member of the Order of Australia, in 1999 an honorary Doctor of Letters of Sydney University, and in 2003 he received Australia’s premier award for poetry, the Philip Hodgins Memorial Medal.
+Clive James married the scholar Prue Shaw in 1968, and they had two daughters: Claerwen, molecular biologist turned painter, and Lucinda, civil servant and world expert on CSI: Miami.
+In 1992 he was made a member of the Order of Australia, in 1999 an honorary Doctor of Letters of Sydney University, and in 2003 he received Australia’s premier award for poetry, the Philip Hodgins Memorial Medal.
 Later he was also given the NSW Premier's Award for Literature.
 In 2006 he was made an Honorary Doctor of Letters by the University of East Anglia and elected as an Honorary Fellow of the Australian Academy of the Humanities.
-He is also a Fellow of the Royal Society of Literature.
-In 2008 he was awarded the George Orwell Special Prize for a lifetime achievement in journalism and broadcasting, and has since been appointed an Honorary Fellow of Pembroke, Cambridge.
+He was also a Fellow of the Royal Society of Literature.
+In 2008 he was awarded the George Orwell Special Prize for a lifetime achievement in journalism and broadcasting, and was later appointed an Honorary Fellow of Pembroke College, Cambridge.
 In 2014 he was awarded the President's Medal of the British Academy.
 The university of Essex made him a Doctor of the University in 2015.
+In the same year BAFTA awarded him a Special Award for lifetime achievement.
 He holds the Australian decoration AO and the British decoration CBE.